cups-code/hotcuppa/content/index.md

 - `archive` contains cups' old notes and things he doesn't really need anymore
 - `blogs` is where you'll find informal, mostly casual notes
 - `lyrics` is a collection of all my song lyrics, all easy to access from the blogs
+- `plutoscape` (temporary) is a collection of all my writing from my web novel, plutoscape
 - `previews` is a collection of somewhat finalised drafts that have yet to be organised and have been dropped there instead